Moortiii/dac-operator/README.md

-# dac-operator
+# Detection as Code operator

-This repository contains the code for my Master thesis with the preliminary title:
+This repository contains the code for my Master thesis with the title:

-> A novel approach for Detection Engineering using Kubernetes and GitOps
+> A novel approach for Detection Engineering using Kubernetes and GitOps principles

-The general idea is to leverage Kubernetes operator with GitOps tooling in order to achieve seamless Continuous Deployment (CD) of a Detection Library, across multiple Tenants and multiple security products.
+The general idea is to leverage Kubernetes operator with GitOps tooling in order to achieve seamless Continuous Deployment (CD) of a Detection Library, across multiple Tenants, environments and security products.

-The operator uses `etcd` as a database, storing information in Custom Resource Definition objects and continuously synchronizing the content to relevant security products using REST APIs.
+The operator uses `etcd` as a database, storing information in Custom Resource Definition objects and continuously synchronizing the content to relevant security products using relevant REST APIs or other means of programmatic interaction.

 ## Highlights: